Barry Harris is at home seated at his Steinway piano working on a tune.

 Harris is cramming for a rehearsal, trying to ready some new material for his troops in preparation for a late November gala at Symphony Space in Uptown Manhattan.
 It’s become a ritual some 20 years running.
 Rather than just another trio gig at some hip New York nightclub, this annual Symphony Space showcase has allowed the acknowledged standard-bearer of bebop to present his writing for voices and strings as well as highlight his invaluable work with children.
 It’s also an awards ceremony, of sorts, in which the elder statesman bestows a rare honor on deserving individuals.
 “You know, other people give their awards,” he points out.
 “They got the Grammy and the Emmy and the Oscar.
 I give out a Barry to people who have been good for jazz.”

-It’s been a little more than ten years since Harris’ Jazz Cultural Theatre was forced to close its doors due to a fiscal crunch.
-“And to think that it’s never been rented in all that time…it’s a crime.
-The (for rent) sign is still up there!
+It’s been a little more than 10 years since the Theater was forced to close its doors due to a fiscal crunch.
+“And to think that it’s never been rented in all that time … it’s a crime.
+The [for-rent] sign is still up there!
 What a waste.”

 “These landlords in New York are crazy, man,” he continues.
 “They want huge rents for hovels.
 My place had a low roof that had developed a leak from the apartments upstairs.
 I had to keep garbage bags over it to catch the debris.
 I put in a new floor and it warped right away because of water damage.
 You know, they never do anything, you’re responsible for everything, and then they wanna double your rent.
 It’s ridiculous!”